Training Provably Robust Models by Polyhedral Envelope Regularization: Experiments

-We focus on training and certification method based on model linearization and compare 7 different training schemes using 5 evaluation metrics under the same and fixed adversarial budgets.
-All the certification results here are \textit{one-shot} results as the binary search for optimal $\epsilon$ is not used.
-The 7 training schemes are plain training (plain), adversarial training (at)~\cite{madry2017towards}, KW~\cite{kolter2017provable}, MMR~\cite{croce2018provable}, MMR plus adversarial training (MMR+at)~\cite{croce2018provable}, and our PER and PER+at of Section~\ref{subsec:regularization}.
-For certification, we compare Fast-Lin~\cite{weng2018towards}, KW~\cite{kolter2017provable} and our PEC introduced in Section~\ref{subsec:certify_bounds}.
-KW is algorithmically equivalent to Fast-Lin with \textit{elision of the last layer}~\cite{salman2019convex}, so we consider them as one certification method.
-Based on the discussions in Section~\ref{subsec:certify_bounds}, all three methods have the same certified robust error, which is the proportion of the inputs whose certified regions are smaller than the adversarial budget.
-Therefore, we report the clean test error (CTE), empirical robust error against PGD (PGD), the certified robust error (CRE Lin), the average certified bound by Fast-Lin / KW (ACB KW) and by PEC (ACB PEC) on the test set.
-We do not report the certified bound by MMR~\cite{croce2018provable}, because, in practice, it only gives trivial results.
-As a matter of fact,~\cite{croce2018provable} emphasize their training method and report certification results using KW and MIP~\cite{tjeng2017evaluating}.
-For methods that are not based on model linearization, such as IBP~\cite{gowal2018effectiveness} and CROWN-IBP~\cite{zhang2019towards}, we put more results and discussions in Table~\ref{tbl:main_full} of Appendix~\ref{subsec:app_ibp_supp}.
+To evaluate the models' performance on the test set, we first report the clean test error (CTE) and the empirical robust error against PGD (PGD).
+Based on the discussions in Section~\ref{subsec:certify_bounds}, KW, Fast-Lin and PEC have the same certified robust error, which is the proportion of the input data whose certified regions are smaller than the adversarial budget.
+Therefore, for these three methods, we report the certified robust error as CRE Lin.
+We also report the certified robust error by IBP \cite{gowal2018effectiveness}.
+For $l_\infty$ robustness, we use a complete certifier called MIPVerify \cite{tjeng2017evaluating} to calculate the exact robust error, denoted by CRE MIP. \footnote{MIPVerify is available on \href{https://github.com/vtjeng/MIPVerify.jl}{https://github.com/vtjeng/MIPVerify.jl}} In addition, we calculate the average certified bound obtained by Fast-Lin / KW (ACB Lin)\footnote{Fast-Lin and KW is algorithmically the same in ReLU networks}, IBP (ACB IBP) and PEC (ACB PEC).
+Note that the average certified bound here is from the \textit{one-shot} certifier, i.e., without searching for the optimal adversarial budget.
+We do not report the certified bound obtained by MMR \cite{croce2018provable}, because, in practice, it only gives trivial results.
+As a matter of fact,~\cite{croce2018provable} emphasize their training method and report certification results using only KW and MIP.